Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: Background and Problem Formulation

-\section{Problem Formulation}
+\subsection{Problem Formulation}

-In the PMBM filter, without approximation, the number of MBs grows hyper-exponentially over time \cite{pmbmpoint2,pmbmextended2}.
-In this work, we aim at developing an extended target filter that propagates a PMB density over time, i.e., a special case of the PMBM density (\ref{eq:pmbm}) that has an MBM with a single MB.
-By only having a single MB describing detected targets, the number of parameters needed to be calculated in the prediction and update steps is reduced; as a result, the computational cost of the filter is greatly decreased.
+We aim to develop an extended object filter that propagates a PMB density over time, i.e., a special case of the PMBM density (\ref{eq:pmbm}) that has an MBM with a single MB.
+We denote the PMB predicted/filtering density at time step $k$, with $k^\prime\in\{k-1,k\}$, as